druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 <script src="https://gist.github.com/xvrl/9552286.js?file=load-druid.sh"></script>

-For the larger data set we configure the index task to create monthly segments, each of which is sharded into partitions of at most 5,000,000 rows if necessary.
+For the larger data set we configure the hadoop index task to create monthly segments, each of which is sharded into partitions of at most 5,000,000 rows if necessary.
 We chose those settings in order to achieve similar segment sizes for both data sets, thus giving us roughly constant segment scan time which gives us good scaling properties and makes comparison easier.

 The resulting Druid segments consist of: